PeterDessev/German-Equitorial-Mount/readme.md

 # GEM Driver

 A quick and dirty firmware for driving a german equitorial mount currently under development.
 A schematic for the electronics and publishing of .step files for the rest of the design are under way.
+The project is based on the Arduino Nano.

 ## TMC Stepper